-For so many reasons, I decided to change my strategy for my online business in 2011.
+For so many reasons, I decided to change strategy for my online business back in 2011.

-It wasn’t just so it would be easier to sell, I just didn’t want to have to focus on it, day after day.
+I also didn’t want to have to work on my websites, day after day.

 - I didn’t want to have to write posts

 - I didn’t want to manage blog post schedules

 - I didn’t want to have to work with advertisers and continually monetize my site

 - I wanted to continue to get lots of traffic

 - I didn’t want to have to draft emails to subscribers, do my social media etc.

 So how was I able to do this?